OneAppExchange/levelup/ui-sessions/session-08.md

 } catch ( err ) { // err can be rename and is optional

-} finally { // is an elegant way to block code that will be excute after try/catch
+} finally { // is an elegant way to block code that will be excute after try/catch no matter if there was an expection or not

 }
 ````